Jiajing Emperor Zhu Houcong — A Professional Taoist Monarch of the Ming Dynasty

-Afterwards, he trusted Xu Jie with daily administrations, while he kept practicing Taoism and pursuing immortal, until he passed away in his 60s.
+Afterwards, he trusted the daily administrative works to Xu Jie, while he kept practicing Taoism and pursuing immortal, until he passed away in his 60s.

-Zhu Houcong, the Jiajing Emperor, was another controversial and deviant emperor in the history of China.
+Jiajing Emperor Zhu Houcong was another controversial and deviant emperor in the history of China.

-Many people criticized him for his extreme passionate on practicing Taoism and alchemy, while he barely worked diligently on governance.
+Many people criticized him for his extreme passionate on practicing Taoism Religion and alchemy, while he barely worked diligently as a monarch.

-Others believed that even though he seldomly showed up in government, he always had everything under control and had never lost power to anyone.
+Others believed that even though he rarely showed up in government, he always had everything under control, and had never lost power.

 You Might Also Like: